ddelabru/ersatz-jjy/README.md

 electromagnetic radiation at the third harmonic for the antenna to receive it as a 60kHz longwave radio signal.

-As currently implemented, ersatz-jjy is written in C using POSIX.1-2008 C libraries and PortAudio for audio output.
+As currently implemented, ersatz-jjy is written in C using C11 standard libraries and PortAudio for audio output.

 ## Usage notes